jesperberth/automationclass/lab08/lab8.md

 In the left pane, click Templates

-Click on the Green Plus sign to create a new Template select the __Job template__ type
+Click on Add to create a new Template select the __Job template__ type

 Type